 Eric Dinerstein's Nature Essays

-Eric Dinerstein lives in Cabin John, Maryland, and he frequently visits Monticello Park.
-Since April, 2013, he has been writing essays about nature for the monthly Cabin John publication The Village News.
-Eric uses his broad knowledge of the natural world to illuminate the myriad aspects of nature which can be viewed in the Washington metro area.
-The essays are illustrated by Trudy Nicholson, who also lives in Cabin John.
+Dr. Eric Dinerstein lives in Cabin John, Maryland, and he has frequently visited Monticello Park.
+Between April, 2013, and September, 2024, Eric wrote essays about nature for the monthly Cabin John publication The Village News.
+Eric used his broad knowledge of the natural world to illuminate the myriad aspects of nature which can be viewed in the Washington metro area.
+The essays were illustrated by Trudy Nicholson, who also lives in Cabin John.

 Eric Dinerstein